 If you purchase gap insurance, it will cover the difference between the fair-market value of the covered vehicle and the amount needed to repay your loan.
 For example, if your car's fair-market value is $20,000 but you need $30,000 to replace it, your standard insurance policy will cover the first $20,000 minus your deductible, and your gap insurance will pay the remaining $10,000.
 Some gap insurance policies may even reimburse you for the deductible you pay on your standard policy.

 Much like a standard insurance policy, gap insurance only applies when the vehicle is damaged or destroyed by a covered event.
 For example, some gap insurance policies for vehicles cover accidents but not theft or natural disasters.
+Others will cover theft in the event that the vehicle stolen and never recovered.
 Covered events on your gap insurance policy may be different from the events covered by your standard policy.
 To ensure that your gap insurance policy covers all of the most likely causes of damage or destruction to your vehicle, ask about exclusions before purchasing the policy.

 Gap insurance is available from private insurers as well as from car dealerships.
-However, according to Bankrate, dealership policies are usually more expensive than private policies.
+You'll want to compare rates, however, because dealership policies typically cost more than private policies.
 Gap insurance is necessary only if the fair-market value of your vehicle is significantly different from the amount you owe the lender.
 Monitor this difference regularly to determine whether you need to continue coverage.
 Gap insurance doesn't cover interest charged on your loan, nor does it cover late fees for missed payments.